 The British Marine Technical team is dedicated to assisting members by supplying up to the minute advice and technical documentation and by representing our members on a number of key technical committees to ensure their best interests are safeguarded.
 Whether unearthing the details of an ISO standard, or signposting sources of business support, we are on hand to help.

-- the revised Recreational Craft Directive (RCD) – negotiating for appropriate changes and assisting members through its development and its implementation;
+- the Recreational Craft Directive (RCD) – negotiating for appropriate changes and assisting members through its development and its implementation;

 - an extension to the implementation of new engine emission targets, ensuring UK boatbuilders have the time they need to comply with these new rules – working with international partners at IMO.